 What is childhood stomatitis?

-The word stomatitis refers to inflammations that occur in the mouth.
-It is a complication that can affect people of all ages; however, it is more commonly seen during childhood.
+Childhood stomatitis refers to inflammations that occur in the mouth.
+This is a complication that can affect people of all ages, however it is most common during childhood.

-Childhood stomatitis occurs in children, being more prevalent in the early years of life, between the ages of two and five.
-This inflammation manifests in the mouth and can affect the gums, tongue, roof of the mouth, lips, or even the throat, creating aphthae or sores.
+Childhood stomatitis occurs in children, being more recurrent in the first years of life, between two and five years of age.
+This inflammation manifests in the mouth and can affect the gums, tongue, roof of the mouth, lips or even the throat, creating mouth ulcers or sores.
 In some cases, it can even cause a high fever.
-Stomatitis is divided into several categories, with aphthous stomatitis referring to sores in the child's mouth.
+Stomatitis is divided into several categories, with aphthous stomatitis referring to mouth ulcers in a child's mouth.
 This type of stomatitis can be classified into three groups:

-1. Minor aphthous stomatitis: this is the most common and is characterized by the appearance of small sores in the mouth, which tend to disappear completely in less than fifteen days.
+Minor aphthous stomatitis: this is the most common type and is characterised by the appearance of small mouth ulcers, which tend to disappear completely in less than fifteen days.

-2. Major aphthous stomatitis: these sores can reach one centimetre in size and may take months to disappear completely from the child's mouth.
-They are less frequent.
+Major aphthous stomatitis: these ulcers can reach up to one centimetre in size and can take months to disappear completely from the child's mouth.
+They are less common.

-3. Herpetiform stomatitis: refers to very small sores that appear in an outbreak, in large numbers, possibly reaching a hundred sores in the mouth at once.
-It is also a less common type of stomatitis.
+Herpetiform stomatitis: refers to very small ulcers that appear as an outbreak in large numbers, potentially reaching up to a hundred ulcers in the mouth at one time.
+This is also a less common type of stomatitis.

 Is childhood stomatitis contagious?

-There are several types of stomatitis, so in some cases, contagion can occur, such as in viral stomatitis, which is easily transmissible through direct contact with the inflamed area, by coming into contact with saliva droplets that are passed through, for example, a kiss.
-The incubation period for the inflammation generally takes between two to twelve days to manifest.
+There are several types of stomatitis, meaning that in some cases, contagion can occur, such as in viral stomatitis, which is easily transmissible through direct contact with the inflamed area, or through contact with saliva droplets passed, for example, via a kiss.
+Incubation of the inflammation usually takes between two to twelve days to manifest.

 In the case of childhood aphthous stomatitis, there is no contagion.
 This inflammation is not transmissible.